Kaps59/devops-assessment/README.md

-This is a Assesment File - Task based.
+This is a Assessment File - Task based.

+4 Tasks
+8 Sub Tasks